Second Treatise of the Great Seth

+Contents

 The text is written from the perspective of Jesus.
 In it, Jesus reflects on the nature of reality and the existence of a perfect deity, who is at rest in the truth and ineffable light.
 He speaks about the word of the deity, the thought of the imperishable spirit, and the idea of dying with Christ.
 He visits a bodily dwelling and reveals himself to be a stranger from above the heavens, causing the rulers of the earthly area to become troubled.
 Some are persuaded by the wonders he accomplishes, while others flee and bring punishment upon him.
 The rulers are unable to recognize the true father of truth and the human of greatness, but instead, they take the name out of ignorance.
 Jesus died because of those who offered praise, but not really, because the archangel was vacuous.

 Jesus describes the voice of the world ruler who claims to be the only god, causing Jesus to laugh.
 He has a single emanation from the eternal and unknowable ones, places a small thought in the world, and visits the angels with fire and flame, causing a disturbance and a fight around the seraphim and cherubim.
 Jesus says that he did not die in reality but in appearance, and the ignorant ones who punished him condemned themselves.
 He assumed different shapes and passed by the gates of the angels without being seen, mingled with them, and tramped on those who were harsh.
 He brought the son of the majesty to the height and revealed the three ways to a perfect bridal chamber of the heavens.
 His cross was rejected by the world, and after they nailed him to the cross, darkness overtook the world.
 The veil of the temple was torn, and the souls that were in the sleep below were released.